conda/conda/docs/source/examples/depends.rst

         wiserf-0.9

-Using reverse dependency in addition to the verbose (``-v``) and ``no-prefix`` commands offers more information and includes packages that depend on any version of numpy.
+Using reverse dependency in addition to the verbose (``-v``) and ``no-prefix`` commands offers more information and includes packages that depend on any version of NumPy.

 .. code-block:: bash